usgs/pestpp/documentation/pestpp_users_manual.md

 ### <a id='s9-4-1' />5.4.1 Failed Run Storage File

-In addition to the run storage files described above, the PEST++ run manager also writes a *case.rnf* file.
-This file records the parameter values associated with model runs that have been declared as permanently failed – that is, runs which have been attempted *max_run_fail()* times without success.
-The *case.rnf* file uses the same binary format as the *case.rns* run storage file, and can therefore be read and processed using pyEMU.
+Unlike the *case.rns*, *case.rnu* and *case.rnj* run storage files described above, which are removed when PESTPP-XXX exits gracefully, the run manager also writes a *case.rnf* file that is left behind on purpose.
+This file records the parameter values for any model runs that were declared permanently failed – that is, runs that were attempted *max_run_fail()* times without success – so that you can go back after a run and see which parameter combinations the model couldn’t handle.
+Each entry holds the parameter values that were sent to the model, along with the relevant metadata (for example, the realization name in PESTPP-IES or PESTPP-DA) and the number of times that run was attempted before being given up on.
+The *case.rnf* file uses the same binary format as the *case.rns* file, so it can be read and processed with pyEMU.
+It is written incrementally as runs fail, so its contents are available even if PESTPP-XXX is interrupted, and if no runs fail the file is simply left empty.

-Unlike the *case.rns*, *case.rnu* and *case.rnj* files, the *case.rnf* file is not removed when PESTPP-XXX exits gracefully.
-It is intended to persist after a run so that users can inspect which parameter combinations caused model failure.

-Each entry in the *case.rnf* file contains the parameter values that were supplied to the model for the failed run, together with any associated metadata (such as the realization name in the case of PESTPP-IES or PESTPP-DA).
-The number of times each run was attempted before being declared as failed is also stored with each entry.

-This file can be useful in several contexts.
-When undertaking highly parameterized inversion or ensemble-based analyses, some parameter combinations may drive the model into a state from which it cannot recover, producing either numerical instability or execution failure.
-By examining the parameter values stored in *case.rnf*, a user can identify regions of parameter space that are problematic for a given model.
-This information can then be used to refine parameter bounds, adjust prior parameter distributions, or modify model input files to improve model stability.
-It can also serve as a diagnostic tool when deploying PEST++ for the first time on a new model, helping to identify parameter ranges or combinations that require attention.
+This file can be a handy diagnostic, especially in highly parameterized or ensemble-based analyses where some parameter combinations can push the model into a state it can’t recover from.
+By looking at the parameter values in *case.rnf*, you can start to identify the regions of parameter space that are problematic for a given model and use that to tighten parameter bounds, adjust the prior, or revisit the model input files.
+It can also be useful when standing up PEST++ on a new model for the first time, where it can help flag parameter ranges or combinations that need attention.

-The *case.rnf* file is produced by all members of the PEST++ suite whenever one or more model runs exceed the *max_run_fail()* threshold.
-If no runs are declared as permanently failed, the file will exist but will be empty.
-The file is written incrementally as runs fail, so its contents are available even if PESTPP-XXX is interrupted or terminated prematurely.

 # <a id='s10' />6.
 PESTPP-GLM